shikherjha/Multi-time-frame-trading/README.md

 **Logs:** You can see in the logs that it successfully syncs the wallet (e.g., seeing 0 balance and matching it with 0 target position).

-## Conclusion

-This assessment was a great learning experience.
-It forced me to think about system reliability rather than just staring at charts.
-The code is structured in a way that I can easily swap out the strategy file for something more complex later on without breaking the execution logic.